-This is one of coolest projects so far.
+This is one of the coolest projects so far.
 It is definitely not suitable for professional manufacturing but is very handy when a PCB prototype is needed.

-At the end, I would like to thank Carlos and all folks involved in creating software, hardware upgrades and all other details without which this awesome project couldn't grow and evolve.
+In the end, I would like to thank Carlos and all folks involved in creating software, hardware upgrades and all other details without which this awesome project couldn’t grow and evolve.